thai567/Excel-Sales-and-Finance-Analytics-Project-of-AtliQ-Hardwares/README.md

 # Excel-Sales-and-Finance-Analytics-Project-of-AtliQ-Hardwares
-# 🎯 𝐎𝐛𝐣𝐞𝐜𝐭𝐢𝐯𝐞: -
+#   𝐎𝐛𝐣𝐞𝐜𝐭𝐢𝐯𝐞: -
-AtliQ is a company that sells hardware like PCs, Mouse, Printers, etc. to different customers.
-They have 2 types of customers one is Physical stores that are known as Brick & Mortar like Croma and Best Buy and the second is E-commerce like Amazon and Flipkart.
-The AtliQ Business users have been given files to build reports the data contains more than 1.5 million records, and have to build sales and financial reports of the company.
+AtliQ, a company that sells hardware such as PCs, mice, printers, and other devices to various customers, serves two types of clients: physical stores known as brick-and-mortar establishments like Croma and Best Buy, and e-commerce platforms like Amazon and Flipkart.
+The business users at AtliQ have been provided with files containing over 1.5 million records to create sales and financial reports for the company.

-# 📈 𝐓𝐡𝐞 𝐑𝐞𝐩𝐨𝐫𝐭 𝐜𝐨𝐧𝐬𝐢𝐬𝐭𝐬 𝐨𝐟: -
+#  𝐓𝐡𝐞 𝐑𝐞𝐩𝐨𝐫𝐭 𝐜𝐨𝐧𝐬𝐢𝐬𝐭𝐬 𝐨𝐟: -

 # Sales Report
-1. Customer Performance Report
+1. Customer Net Sales Performance Report
-2. Market  Performance Report
+2. Market Performance vs Target Report
 3. Top 10 Products
-4. Division Level
+4. Division Level Report
 5. Top & Bottom 5 Products
 6. New Product - 2021
-7. Top 5 countries

 # Finance Report
 1. P&L yearly